 What is a Lasting Power of Attorney?

 If you lose your faculties due to the likes of dementia, a stroke, or a serious accident that leaves you unresponsive, someone will need to take responsibility for your finances and welfare.
-A Lasting Power of Attorney (LPA) is a legal document where an individual with full mental capacity, nominates a trusted friend or family member to take their decisions should they become incapable.
+A Lasting Power of Attorney (LPA) is a legal document where an individual with full mental capacity, nominates a trusted friend or family member to take their decisions should they become incapable later in life.

 Types of Lasting Power of Attorney